SocketByte/polybar-binance-portfolio/README.md

 CURRCONV_API_KEY="your key"
 ```

-### CoinStats Shareable Portfolio URL
+### CoinStats Shareable Portfolio URL (optional)
 You can opt-in to use the heavily experimental feature of the script to get in-depth profit/loss data from CoinStats.

 Since CoinStats does not expose any API for PNL calculation, I had to look for another way.
 Thankfully, CoinStats allows it's users to create a "shareable portfolio link" that can be used to track your current portfolio balance (with detailed PNL information) publicly.
-(So by extension this script, too).

 To create such a link, go into your [CoinStats Portfolio](https://coinstats.app/portfolio/) and select a small "link" icon at the bottom of the page.